 Identification of Funding Resources

 There are a number of ways to identify funding sources.
-The first stop should be the Pivot/Commuity of Science (COS) database.
+The University subscribes to the Pivot/Commuity of Science (COS) database.
 Approximately 23,000 different federal, corporate, and foundation funding opportunities can be found here, and approximately 25 of these are dedicated to the humanities and social sciences.
+Faculty can upload information on themselves to an expertise profile which includes first-person searchable profiles of faculty from member universities.

 Review and Approval of Proposal